kirito-k/Realtime-Chatrooms/README.md

 # Real-Time Chatrooms
-Created a real-time chat application where people can collaborate and communicate with one another User has to enter his/her name and a room name where you would like to join
+Created a real-time chatroom application where users can talk to eachother in a chatroom.
+User has to enter his/her name and a room name where you would like to join

 Live version of app: https://chat-with-kiritok.netlify.app/